Rest for the Weary

 Click here to return to the Sermons page.

-Well, Jesus talks about rest in this passage, but he is not talking about physical rest during summer vacation.
-He is talking about a more important rest, a deeper rest.
-He is talking about rest for your souls.
 We are a restless people.
 Our lives are often filled with hurts and regrets and guilt and so many distractions.
 Sometimes we try to tune it all out with music or television or various activities, but none of that cures the restlessness in our souls.
-None of that can make us whole.
+None of that can make us whole again.

+So, how do you do it?
 How do you find rest for your soul?
-First of all, you must come to Jesus and learn from God.
+First of all, Jesus invites you to come to him and learn from God.
 Jesus prayed the following in verse 25:

 At that time Jesus said, “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
 Yes, Father, for this was your good pleasure.”
 (Matthew 11:25-26)